nickagliano/st-challenge/README.md

 ## Understanding the code

+### index.js
+- entry-point of the project, creates instances of other classes

 ### Project.js
 - holds the Project class and all of its class functions
 - the Project class holds information about a project